-Blood Music, Chapterhouse’s 1993 sophomore album, was an experiment in merging Madchester dance beats and shoegaze guitars that achieved minor successes but mostly missed the mark with the larger record-buying public.
-However, the truth is that, like peanut butter and chocolate, these two great tastes taste great together – it’s almost impossible for me to dislike a record that sounds like My Bloody Valentine mixed with The Stone Roses.
-For each lesser song (the lengthy electronica excursion “Deli” and “We Are The Beautiful” are dated), there’s songs like “There’s Still Life”, “Love Forever” and the Ride-esque “Greater Power”, that are among the best of shoegaze.
-Brit-pop would soon grab the country’s attention, killing off Chapterhouse, and ultimately shoegaze, but albums as good as this should not be forgotten.
+Blood Music, Chapterhouse’s 1993 sophomore album, was an experiment in merging Madchester dance beats and shoegaze guitars that achieved minor successes, but mostly missed the mark with the larger record-buying public.
+However, the truth is that, like peanut butter and chocolate, these two great tastes taste great together.
+For each lesser song (“Deli” and “We Are The Beautiful” are dated), there’s songs like “There’s Still Life,” “Love Forever,” and the Ride-esque “Greater Power, that are among the best of shoegaze.
+Brit-pop would soon grab the country’s attention, killing off Chapterhouse, and ultimately shoegaze, but Blood Music should not be forgotten.

-While Cherry Red should be commended for remastering the album (no more turning up the volume to hear the awesome Eastern-tinged interlude after “There’s Still Life”) and adding bonus tracks, they made a big mistake by placing the bonus tracks at the front-end rather than the end.
+While Cherry Red should be commended for remastering the album (no more turning up the volume to hear the Eastern-tinged interlude after “There’s Still Life”) and adding bonus tracks, placing the bonus tracks at the front-end rather than the end is a mistake.
 People expect albums they know to start a certain way (picture hearing something other than “Search and Destroy” at the start of Raw Power), and this is no exception.
-You expect the ecstasy-like electronica rush of “Don’t Look Now” but you get an ultra-mellow (though still good) opener in “Mesmerise”.
-Not a fatal flaw, but still a bad decision for an otherwise great album.
+You expect the ecstasy-like electronica rush of “Don’t Look Now,” but you get an ultra-mellow opener in “Mesmerise.”
+Not a fatal flaw, but still a bad decision.